 If you volunteer at Roskilde Festival, you get access to the festival, the volunteer community and special areas where volunteers can gather.

-• Visit the Volunteers’ Village where you can take a well-deserved break in green surroundings with the rest of the volunteer community, participate in cool activities and have a good time in our volunteer bar.
+• Visit the Volunteers’ Village which is near our biggest stage, the Orange Stage.
+Here you can take a well-deserved break in green surroundings with the rest of the volunteer community, participate in cool activities and have a good time in our volunteer bar.
 Here you will also find the Volunteers’ Garden, where you can participate in activities such as yoga and meditation or hang out in the alcohol-free garden and much more.
 In the area you will also find hot showers for free use, and you and your volunteer friends can treat yourselves to a cup of free coffee, tea and/or lemonade.

 • Spend the night at Volunteer Camping with your friends who are also volunteers.
-Here you will find peace for a good night's sleep in quiet surroundings and the opportunity to use the warm showers.
-Remember that Volunteer Camping requires registration via People.
+Here you will find a calm and quiet atmosphere for a good night's sleep along with access to warm showers.
+Remember that Volunteer Camping requires registration via your volunteer profile on People – registration opens May 1st.

 • Get this year's unique volunteer print printed on your favorite piece of clothing at the Merchandise Main Booth.